alurm/json2dir/README.md

-# json2dir: convert JSON with objects and strings into a directory
+# json-to-dir: convert JSON with objects and strings into a directory

-Example:
+An example:

 ```sh
 printf '%s' '{